Transportation framework data includes six components: roads, trails,

 Pre-Assembled Data.
 Some rural areas support GIS applications with vendor-specific packages of street networks, which are often spatially imprecise and incomplete.
 They remedy this with custom improvements generated from local knowledge; this is another potential source of updates in any transportation data sharing efforts.

-Work on the MSDI Data Plan for roads is planned to be completed by the summer of 2005.
+Work on the MSDI Data Plan for roads was not completed.

 No solid information on costs and financing is currently available.
 Mn/DOT’s LDM project will likely meet the needs of many, but not all users.
 Integrating TLG data and local datasets with the LDM may pose a significant increase in maintenance costs for those data producers.
 MetroGIS is working to estimate these cost for the Twin Cities area.